 Meditation teachers often repeat Ajahn Chah's guidance: “No one to be, nothing to do, nowhere to go,” reminding us that during meditation, we have the opportunity to assume the spacious awakened perspective of witnessing awareness, by simply letting go of the role of a separate "doer."

-conditioned mind constantly wants to be someone, do something & go somewhere.
+Our conditioned mind constantly wants to be someone, do something & go somewhere.
 Completely identifying with the content of our conditioned mind (from "noisy ego" to narcissism) is very common & problematic.
-Just for the time we set aside to meditate, we can gently accept our conditioned mind's chatter, allowing thoughts to settle down (like mud settles in a jar of water), until the clarity & freedom of our mature, peaceful, joyful true nature spontaneously emerges
+Just for the time we set aside to meditate, we can gently accept our conditioned mind's chatter, allowing thoughts to settle down (like mud settles in a jar of water), until the clarity & freedom of our mature, peaceful, joyful true nature spontaneously emerges.

 "The only thing that makes us suffer, is resisting what is."
 Helen Hamilton